 9. Lower your expectations and have fun.

-The cold air affects the distance the ball will travel and the golf ball will not go as far as it would in the summer.
+The cold air affects the distance the ball will travel and the golf ball will not go as far as it would in the warmer weather.

 Place and lift the ball as needed, and don’t worry about your score.

-In the colder regions the official handicap program is closed after a certain date so scores can’t be entered anyway.
+In the colder regions, the official handicap program is closed after a certain date so scores can’t be entered.

 Most importantly, have fun.
-You’ll be happy you went out and will appreciate when spring comes!
+You’ll be happy you went out and will appreciate it when spring comes!

 The best way to combat this and to have the most enjoyment is to prepare with the right layers and gear and the right mindset.

-If you are a winter golfer and know how to brave the cold and play golf through the winter months, I’d love to hear to from you.
-Let us know any other ideas or thoughts you might have.
+If you are a winter golfer and know how to brave the cold and play golf through the winter months, I’d love to hear from you.
+Comment below with any other great tips!

 And be sure to subscribe to the newsletter below for the latest posts and articles related to this most amazing game.